Home > Research

 - Will there be a collaboration with foreign persons or entities or will research be conducted in a foreign country?

-- Is there evidence that export controlled information or items will be part of the research?
-(Contract terms, scope-of-work, RFP, guidance, etc.)
+- Is there evidence that export controlled information or items such as Controlled Biological Materials or Controlled Chemicals, will be part of the research?
+Are there publication or foreign national restrictions? scope-of-work?
+RFP? guidance?

 - Does the project involve foreign travel or physical exports to a foreign country?